Chart Color Schemes

 In terms of cultural diversity, Geelong records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Geelong's cultural diversity aligns with the broader region, with 85.6% being citizens, 81.0% born in Australia, and 87.3% speaking English only at home.
+Geelong's cultural diversity aligns with its wider region, as 85.6% are citizens, 81.0% were born in Australia, and 87.3% speak English only at home.
 Christianity is the predominant religion, comprising 45.0%.
-Judaism is overrepresented at 0.2%, compared to 0.1% regionally.
+Judaism is slightly overrepresented at 0.2%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity